aws/aws-sdk-js-v3/clients/client-location/README.md

 AWS SDK for JavaScript Location Client for Node.js, Browser and React Native.

-Suite of geospatial services including Maps, Places, Tracking, and Geofencing
+Suite of geospatial services including Maps, Places, Routes, Tracking, and Geofencing

 ## Installing